On this page

 - recording activities

-- when a non-compliance in the written PCP is observed, add the PCI-IV Sampling Protocol task of the Appendix 1 – Poultry and Rabbit Slaughter PCI Implementation Verification Tasks to the scope of the inspection case
+- when a non-compliance in the written PCP is observed, add the applicable PCI-IV Sampling Protocol task (Salmonella and Campylobacter (PRMP) Sampling written protocol or Generic E. coli and pre-chill (PVMP and PMMP) - Sampling written protocol) of the Appendix 1 – Poultry and Rabbit Slaughter PCI Implementation Verification Tasks to the inspection scope

-- if the positive trend continues (for example, second and third failures in PRMP or if the PVMP standard is consistently exceeded), add the appropriate PCI- System Verification (sub-element) task or PCI-IV task to the scope of the inspection case to assess:
+- if the positive trend continues (for example, second and third failures in PRMP, repeated PMMP deviation or if the PVMP standard is consistently exceeded), add the appropriate PCI- System Verification (sub-element) task or PCI-IV task to the inspection scope to assess:

 - why previous corrective actions were ineffective